mcevoyandy/urdf_to_dh/CONTRIBUTING.md

 # Contributing

-Any contribution that you make to this repository will be under the Apache 2 License, as dictated by that [license](http://www.apache.org/licenses/LICENSE-2.0.html).
+Any contribution that you make to this repository will be under the MIT License, as dictated by that [license](https://www.mit.edu/~amini/LICENSE.md).